Blepharoplasty Eyelid Surgery

 Removal of Eyelid Growths

 The eyelid is prone to growths such as moles, skin tags, sebaceous cysts, ingrown eyelashes, and also cancers such as basal cell carcinoma, sebaceous cell carcinoma, squamous cell carcinoma and (rarely) melanoma.
-In most cases, Dr. Fischer can remove these growths in the office under local anesthesia.
+In most cases, growths can be removed in the office under local anesthesia.